-The licensing period is July 1st - June 30th with an annual renewal.
-A renewal application will be mailed to you in May before your license expires and it must be returned by July 1st or late fees will apply.
+The licensing period is July 1 - June 30 with an annual renewal.
+A renewal application will be mailed to you in May before your license expires and it must be returned by July 1 or late fees will apply.
 If you think your renewal may have been lost in the mail please contact us, we will gladly resend the renewal application.
-Please do not print out and send a new application from this page as it may cause a delay in receiving your license!

 What are my responsibilities as a licensed entity?

-- If purchasing grain by voluntary extension of credit, you must document the sale in writing, using the proper format and within the time periods indicated by law.
+- If purchasing grain by voluntary extension of credit, you must document the sale in writing, using the proper format and within 30 days of delivery.

 - If you purchase grain by voluntary extension of credit, you must at all times maintain grain, rights in grain, or proceeds from the sale of grain totaling 90 percent of the grain buyers' obligation for grain purchased by voluntary extension of credit contracts.